simplistix/mailinglogger/readme.txt

       Please refer to zconfig.txt in the docs directory of the distribution.

+    - Zope 2

+      Please refer to zope2.txt in the docs directory of the distribution.

-    - Zope
+    - Zope 3

-      Please refer to zope.txt in the docs directory of the distribution.
+      Please refer to zope3.txt in the docs directory of the distribution.

     Code that enables easier use of this package with other frameworks